 5. Boost Prices

-How To Become An Uber Eats Driver
+How To Become A Driver With Uber Eats

-The first step before you can drive for Uber Eats is to determine if the food delivery service is available in your city.
+The first step before you can drive with Uber Eats is to determine if the food delivery service is available in your city.
 You also need to make sure you can meet both the driver requirements and the vehicle requirements.
 (Keep reading for more details on those.)

 Driver Requirements Overview: